-Pongal, date, time and it’s significance
+Pongal 2020: Date, time and significance

-Chennai, Jan 09: With the beginning of the year 2020 Pongal is round the corner, Pongal, a festival that marks the end of the winters and the beginning of the harvest season.
+Chennai, Jan 09: 2020 Pongal is round the corner, a festival that marks the end of the winters and the beginning of the harvest season.
 It is one of the biggest harvesting festival in southern India.
 It also marks the onset of the first month of the Tamil calendar.
-Besides this, Pongal also coincides with 'Makar Sankranthi', which is also a harvest festival celebrated across India.
+Pongal is also known as 'Makar Sankranti', which is also a harvest festival celebrated across India.

 Date, time and day: